ProcStack/procstack.github.io/docs/AIDev/aiNotes.htm.md

    Because if they collide, double activation happens when it may not be desired.

-   (I'm happy I finally saw a paper on Tiny Brains, giving my idea credence, cause it fits! .. in my mind.)
+   (I'm happy I finally saw a paper on Tiny Brains, giving some of my ideas credence, cause it fits! .. in my mind.)

 (Only difference is that it was a [study](https://www.nature.com/articles/s41586-025-09142-4) into small biological systems, not artificial ones... but I'm gettin there!)

+Update : At the time, I had been seeing some papers talking about "Tiny Brains" being used in AI, hence the term.

+   But this biological study really helped solidify some ethereal concepts.

+   See August_B 2025 for some thoughts.

-      - July 2025
+      - July 2025, Updated August 2025

 I'd like to believe I'm moving in the right direction with the feedback systems I'm developing.